terra-campaigns/degenesis/_notions/inklings.md

 ## Inbox

 - [ ] https://traintobaikonur.com/
-- [ ] Check DEG weapon tags for effects on 6+
 - [ ] Check the mollock for npcs in pollen
 - [ ] Define Pandorans and other clans for Pollen
 - [ ] How to sync Bastionland approach to encounters and 2d6 12 is a dragon?
+And tarot?
 - [ ] The spitalians who raided the vostok
 	- bullish with what they've accomplished
 	- interested in joining the clique
-- [ ] Com prime: is Konrad ready for a promotion?
 - [ ] Prep: add 2 equipment as part of the sets
 - [ ] Isolde's joke
 - [ ] Read the dead are coming